danclay/wumpus-navy/packages/eris-fleet/README.md

     services: [{name: "myService", path: path.join(__dirname, "./service.js")}]
 }
 ```

 Add a new array element for each service you want to register.
-Make sure each service has a unique name or else the fleet will crash.
+Make sure each service has a unique name or else the Fleet will error.
+You may also pass a class instead of a path using [ServiceWorker](https://danclay.github.io/wumpus-navy/interfaces/wumpus_carrier.ServiceCreator.html#ServiceWorker) option.
+Do not use the path option if doing this.

-Here is an example of `service.js`:
+Here is an example of `service.js`.
+This contains a class which extends the [BaseServiceWorker](https://danclay.github.io/wumpus-navy/classes/wumpus_carrier.BaseServiceWorker.html) class.

 ```js
 const { BaseServiceWorker } = require('eris-fleet');